-Hopeful cruisers sometimes wonder to start their adventures afloat.
+Hopeful cruisers sometimes wonder where to start their adventures afloat.
 Pacific side of Mexico or the Caribbean – both beautiful cruising grounds, anchorages in proximity and resources to get started.
 Is Mexico or the Caribbean better?
-One may be more appealing than the other, depending on your priorities.
+One may be more appealing than the other, all depending on your priorities.

 We’ve been fortunate to spend time in both of these cruising grounds, through the full range of seasons.
-Mexico was our first international stop after beginning our in 2008; we left from there for the South Pacific in 2010, and have been back again since 2018.
+Mexico was our first international stop after beginning our cruising life in 2008; we left from there for the South Pacific in 2010, and have been back again since 2018.
 We arrived in the Caribbean in 2016 when we made landfall in Barbados after sailing up the Atlantic from Africa.
 We’ve been through the eastern chain twice: on our way to the USA that spring.
 In 2017 when we spent most of the year in the Caribbean, from Dominican Republic through the chain to Grenada and ultimately pointing west via the ABCs, Colombia and the Panama Canal.

 They are purely broad strokes and by necessity, much is left off.
 For the unfamiliar, this is meant as orientation.
 For the experienced, there will probably be some head nodding and some differences of opinion.
 Chime in with yours!